zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/monitoring/using-px-central.md

 ### Using PX-Central with a single Portworx cluster

-In this scenario, all the components are running alongside PX-Enterprise in the same cluster.
+In this scenario, all the components are running alongside {{< pxEnterprise >}} in the same cluster.
 The deployment links the clusterID for the Portworx cluster to the individual services within PX-Central.
 Use this scenario if you are installing for the first time, cluster size is small and you don’t plan to setup multiple clusters initially.

 ![singlelclustermodel](/img/PXCSingleCluster.png)

 ### Using PX-Central (dedicated mode) with multiple Portworx clusters

-In this scenario, all the components are running on a dedicated set of nodes outside of the PX-Enterprise clusters.
+In this scenario, all the components are running on a dedicated set of nodes outside of the {{< pxEnterprise >}} clusters.
 The deployment links the clusterID for the Portworx cluster(s) to the individual services within PX-Central.
 Use this scenario if you are installing larger clusters, plan to scale deployment by adding additional clusters in future cluster size is small and want centralized control.

 ![multiclustermodeded](/img/PXCMultiClusterDedicated.png)

 ### Using PX-Central (shared mode) with multiple Portworx clusters

-In this scenario, all the components are running on one of the PX-Enterprise clusters and connected to others.
+In this scenario, all the components are running on one of the {{< pxEnterprise >}} clusters and connected to others.
 The deployment links the Portworx cluster(s) to the individual services within PX-Central.
 Use this scenario only if you have a larger first cluster and are not sure when you will add additional clusters.

 ![multiclustermodesha](/img/PXCMultiClusterShared.png)